tigrisdata/tigris-blog/blog/2024-09-07-shadow-bucket-thumbnails/index.md

 ```

 The response is then forwarded to the initial requesting user by Tigris and
-cached for further requests of that thumbnail – again 🎉.
+caches it for further requests of that thumbnail – again 🎉.

 ## Considerations